 "functionExit": This location represents the conceptual exit from the function, used by some analysis tools to represent the final node in the directed acyclic graph that represents the control flow through a function.
 A "functionExit" MAY be preceded in the code flow by a "functionReturn".

-NOTE 3 A tool might choose (for example) to associate a "functionExit" with the closing brace of a function, or to associate it with the final statement in the function, or not to associate it with a source code location at all.
+NOTE 3: A tool might choose (for example) to associate a "functionExit" with the closing brace of a function, or to associate it with the final statement in the function, or not to associate it with a source code location at all.

 "functionReturn": This is the location of a statement that returns control from a function or method (for example, a return statement).